 This was my first time at Chris’s house and he wasn’t expecting me.
 I stepped up the white, marble steps to the large wooden-slatted front door with the rounded edge at the top.
 It fit perfectly into the white walls of his stone mansion on the beach.
 This afternoon was one of those dreamy October days.
 The air was finally turning a little cooler, blowing inland a little stronger.
 I could smell the ocean with the strong breeze, even taste it, and it reminded me of last year when Chris and I were briefly, fleetingly- happy.
 Now I was a little nervous…not sure how he was going to react to seeing me after I had basically hidden from him for the past few months.
 I always had Aunt Luna collect Zoe from his new house just down the road.
 But today I wanted to do it.
 I was strong enough, happy enough and finally, curious enough.

-The front yard on both sides of the path, was covered with vines of black-eyed-susans, twisting over the sparse, tough grass and sandy soil.
+The front yard on both sides of the path, was covered with vines of black-eyed-susans, twisting over the sparse, tough grass and patches of sandy soil.
 The little pops of sun-yellow were so beautiful.
 It was as if Chris planted them there on purpose, to make my heart ache for this place.
 I took a deep breath, I could do this.
 I lifted up the large black-iron knocker and wrapped it three times on the door.
 A gentle breeze wafted through my hair and I pulled a strand from my salty lips and waited.